-Cricket: Journalist Boria Majumdar banned for two years by BCCI in Wriddhiman Saha case
+Journalist Boria Majumdar banned for two years by BCCI for threatening Wriddhiman Saha

 The Board of Control for Cricket in India on Wednesday announced a two-year ban on journalist Boria Majumdar as a consequence of a controversy involving threatening messages he sent to veteran cricketer Wriddhiman Saha, reported ANI.

-Earlier this year, Saha had shared screenshots on social media of a chat warning him that he would not be interviewed in the future because he had not returned the journalist’s calls about fixing an interaction.
+Earlier this year, Saha had shared screenshots on social media of a chat warning him that he would not be interviewed in the future because he had not returned the journalist’s calls about committing to an interaction.
 Saha had not named the journalist publicly.
 But in an enquiry by the BCCI, the keeper-batter revealed it was Majumdar.

 On grounds of humanity, not naming journalist for the time being: Wicketkeeper Wriddhiman Saha